The Greens (Poland)

 The Greens (Zieloni /pl/) is a political party in Poland.

-It was formed in 2003 under the name "Greens 2004" and formally registered itself in February 2004.
-It supports principles of green politics, and it is positioned on the centre-left and leans towards the left-wing.
+It was formed in 2003 under the name Greens 2004 and formally registered itself in February 2004.
+It supports principles of green politics, and liberalism; it has been described as centrist, centre-left, or left-wing.
 The party is an international member of the Global Greens, European member of European Green Party and cooperates with the European Greens–European Free Alliance in the European Parliament.